 Press Release | Archery Rules | Archery Instructions | Application*

 Summit Metro Parks will allow hunting by bow and arrow or crossbow in more than 20 selected areas by permit this fall.
 Each permit, determined by lottery Friday, July 24, is good for up to four adults and two juveniles.
 Only Summit County residents may enter the lottery, but individuals whose names are chosen may add non-Summit residents to their permits.

 *Mail archery applications to:

 Akron, OH 44334

-Applications must be postmarked by July 16.
-Lottery winners will be notified by August 3, and the individuals named on permits will have to pass an archery test.
+Applications must be postmarked by July 18, 2015.
+Lottery winners will be notified via email by August 4, and the individuals named on permits will have to pass a supervised archery test.